cw07/pkg-deploy/README.md

 ### Basic Usage

-Create a `deploy.py` file in your project root directory (the same folder containing your `pyproject.toml`):
+After installing pkg-deploy , navigate to your project directory (the folder containing your pyproject.toml ) and use the pkg-deploy command directly.
+Example project structure:

 ```text
 my-package/
 ├── src/